038b / YOUNG WOLF - Ifjú FARKAS

 fishing to make ends meet and to pass his time.
 He had given up Photography.

 I kept my camera rolling.
-To my big surprise Yevgenyi started to speak german!
+To my big surprise Yevgenyi started to speak German!

 I was unprepared.